 - Membership subscriptions

-- Grant funding: On-going small grants from local councils and funding from other external funding bodies.
+- Grant funding: An on-going small grant from Alton Town Council and funding from other external funding bodies.

-- Fund-raising & Donations: this includes ACA Fest, race nights, Christmas Cracker and many other events we run to raise funds.
+- Fund-raising & Donations: this includes ACA Fest, Christmas Cracker and many other events we run to raise funds.
 We also seek gift aid donations and legacies.

-- Revenue: Income from Room Hiring, Events, Café and Bar concessions, Adult Education, Playgroup, Daycare, Assembly Rooms Management, Equipment hire, Minibus hire, Shopmobility hire and other service provisions.
+- Revenue: Income from Room Hiring, Events, Café and Bar concessions, Adult Education, Daycare for the elderly, Assembly Rooms Management, Equipment hire, Minibus hire, Shopmobility hire and other service provisions.

 The local paper records that an informal meeting of local residents was held on 27th June 1972 to discuss securing a community centre for Alton.
 People knew that Alton Urban District Council was due to be replaced by East Hampshire District Council in 1974, and there were concerns that the community centre project would get sidelined in this process.
 A public meeting was held two weeks later on the 11th July at the Friends Meeting House to discuss setting up Alton Community Association (ACA).
 This led to members adopting the first constitution on 25th October 1972 and it became a registered charity on 7th January 1974.
 This was an unincorporated association, charity no 266673.
 The ACA negotiated with Alton Urban District Council and they agreed to buy an old factory in Amery Street; the ACA signed a 99 year lease on 25th March 1974.
 The council spent £110,000 on the building conversion (roughly £1,221,000 in 2017 values) and Alton Community Centre was opened by actor Marius Goring on 18th October 1975.
 In 2015 we held some events to mark the 40th anniversary of the centre's opening.

-Since 1975 the building has been extended by the ACA to include the Garden Room and Playgroup room, along with additions to the Daycare and Youth rooms.
-It is a process of development that continues, but in order to secure funding, we are grouping new improvements into independently-funded phased projects.
+Since 1975 the building has been extended by the ACA to include the Garden Room, Playgroup room (room 4), along with additions to the Daycare and Youth rooms.
+There was a period when we stopped doing much to the centre once we had requested a new building in 2000.
+After several attempts to secure a new building, we realised that we couldn't let the building deteriorate any further.
+East Hampshire District Council firstly spent money on important repairs and refurbishment, including checking the wiring and painting the building.
+We then decided to embark on a series of improvements, grouped into independently-funded phased projects.
 In 2014 we started with 'Phase 1', creating a small meeting room (room 10), caretakers' office, installed radiators in the Garden Room, provided the U3A with their own storage cupboard and combined our administrative offices into one.
 'Phase 2' involved upgrading the toilets and the café kitchen in 2015 and the following year we installed acoustic inter-connecting doors between the Main Hall, Members' Room and Garden Room, as well as similar doors into the Main Hall and Members' Room from the entrance foyer.
 We put in new acoustic ceilings in the Main Hall and Members' Room, new LED lighting and secondary double glazing in the Main Hall.
 In 2017 'Phase 3' upgraded the kitchenette, improved the Garden Room and refurbished the disabled toilet, bar, foyer and front entrance.
-This process of upgrading will continue as long as there are things that need doing and money available, as we strive to improve the facilities for centre users.
+'Phase 4', in 2018, was all about improving the fire standards of the centre (triggered by the Grenfell Tower disaster).
+There is already a 'Phase 5' and 'Phase 6' in the pipeline.
+The process of upgrading will continue as long as there are things that need doing and money available, as we strive to improve the facilities for centre users.